 Black History Month – Teacher Resources

 Have a great classroom activity or lesson plan for Black History Month you’d like to share with fellow music teachers?
-Send it to email@example.com to be published.
-You can also submit lesson plans to the new My Music Class.
+Share it on Amplify today.

 Students learn the structure of the blues stanza, both in music and in the blues-based poems of Langston Hughes.
 This set of lessons is divided into grades K–2, 3–5, 6–8, and 9–12.
 Younger students compose their own three-line blues poems.
 Older students listen for details of the Great Migration in recordings of rural and urban blues from Smithsonian Folkways.

 - Download Lesson and Materials for grades K–2

 - Download Lesson and Materials for grades 3–5

 - Download Lesson and Materials for grades 6–8

 - Download Lesson and Materials for grades 9–12

 Music & Drama Activities (for Grades 9-12)